aa-parallel-computing/assignment_3/README.md

 ### Interesting Fact:

-The Dot-Product Attention used for GPT2 had more than 3 kernels!
+The Scalar Dot-Product Attention used for GPT2 had 5 kernels!
 But Flash-Attention solved that inefficiency.
 ![GPT 2 Attention vs Flash Attention](GPT2_Attention_steps.png)

 Can you start by trying to reach similar efficiency as the attention in GPT2 ? 😊